In this post I’m going to walk through a Powerful Problem-Solving System I have used to…

-And do you know what’s standing in your way—what’s preventing you from making that money?
-Do you even know what led to your current financial position in the first place?
+And what’s standing in our way—what’s preventing us from making that money?
+Do we even know what led to our current financial position in the first place?

 Many people spend a bunch of money on different “make money“ programs and get absolutely nowhere with them.
 But it’s not because they have the wrong information.

 It’s because they have absolutely no idea what their REAL obstacles are.
 And they don’t know how to find the assets they need, let alone deploy them in an effective way.

 Our problems—and our assets—are all unique.
 So we need a set of steps—a way to apply Law of Attraction, an abundance mindset and all that good stuff into a plan that feels right for who we are as individuals.

 Without that, we’ll keep poisoning our mind with big, fuzzy, vague wishes that never actually get anywhere.

 So ask these questions… “Do I know what my real problems are?
 What do I have for assets?
 What do I have to work with?
 What am I good at?
 What stands in my way?”

 To make money, we can’t just do what someone else tells us to do!
 What THEY did to make money might not work for us.
 They’re different people.
 They have different assets and different strengths.
 Their techniques might not work for us.